Economy of the Russian Empire: Monetary credit system of Russia

-In 1860, to revive trade turnover and strengthen the monetary credit system of Russia, the State Bank was created, which was assigned the role of the main credit institution and the state-controlled source of covering the budget deficit.
+In 1860, to revive trade turnover and strengthen the monetary credit system of Russia, the State Bank of the Russian Empire was created, which was assigned the role of the main credit institution and the state-controlled source of covering the budget deficit.
 With the creation of the State Bank, the government was able to borrow the money he needed as necessary without any difficulties.

 According to the law of 19 February 1861, the execution of the redemption operation was entrusted to local treasuries (cash duties: reception, storage and vacation of sums), provincial affairs for the presence of the peasants (consideration and approval of redemption transactions, issuance of tickets and certificates for redemption transactions, account management on redemption loans) and state chambers (audit of financial statements on redemption operations of treasuries and provincial presences).
 Then it was assigned to the Department of the State Treasury and the Department of Salaries and the St. Petersburg State Treasury.
 The lack of a central institution at the beginning of the redemption operation created such confusion in reporting that the Government was not able to get an accurate picture of its progress.
 It is possible that the tasks of the institutions that led the redemption operation did not include obtaining reliable data on the results of its operation.
 After the peasant reform of 1861, nobles were still exempted from most taxes.
 Until the 1880s, out of the total direct taxes, about 16/17 accounted for the poor rural population and only 1/17 to all other classes.
 By abolishing serfdom, the state did not revise the tax system.